AndreiIgna/if-menu/readme.txt

 == Changelog ==

 = 0.16.3 - 26 June 2022 =
+* Added - More usage examples in plugin FAQs section
 * Updated - Integration with Restrict Content Pro plugin is improved

 = 0.16.2 - 17 January 2020 =